P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Solutions to the Yang-Baxter equation via P onka (bi)-magmas

-\item The class of $2$-cyclic magmas is one of the four types of varieties of algebras in the P{\l}onka's structure theorem \cite[Theorem 1]{plonka2} on the universal algebras having exactly $n$ $n$-ary operations depending on all its variables for each positive integer $n \geq 1$.
-The structure theorem of $2$-cyclic magmas is given in \Cref{th:structRPm} \Cref{RPme} below.
+for all $y$, $z \in X$, where $\circ$ is the usual composition of maps and $r_y^2 = r_y \circ r_y$.
+Thus, defining a $2$-cyclic magma $(X, \, \cdot)$ is equivalent to specifying a pair $(X, \, (r_x)_{x\in X})$, consisting of a family of self-maps $r_x : X \to X$, indexed by the set $X$, satisfying the compatibility conditions \eqref{eq:ecyccomb}. \item The class of $2$-cyclic magmas is one of the four types of varieties of algebras in P{\l}onka's structure theorem \cite[Theorem 1]{plonka2} on universal algebras having exactly $n$ $n$-ary operations depending on all its variables for each positive integer $n \geq 1$.

-\item We mention that the concept of a \emph{$2$-reductive involutory medial quandle} (sequence \cite{slo-A243931}) as introduced and studied in \cite{ppsz} is equivalent to the P{\l}onka's $2$-cyclic magma.
-More precisely, $(X, \, \cdot)$ is a $2$-reductive involutory medial quandle in the sense of \cite{ppsz} if and only if the opposite magma $(X, \cdot_{\rm op})$ is a P{\l}onka's $2$-cyclic magma.
+\item We mention that the concept of a \emph{$2$-reductive involutory medial quandle} as introduced and studied in \cite{ppsz} is equivalent to P{\l}onka's $2$-cyclic magma.
+More precisely, $(X, \, \cdot)$ is a $2$-reductive involutory medial quandle in the sense of \cite{ppsz} if and only if the opposite magma $(X, \cdot_{\rm op})$ is a P{\l}onka $2$-cyclic magma. \end{enumerate} \end{remarks} We now consider the following weakening of Definition \ref{def:2cyc}, in which only the first two compatibility conditions are kept: